QuantEcon/book-networks-public/code_book/ch_intro.md

 pos = ch1_data['aircraft_network_2019_pos']
 ```

-We begin by calculating some features of our graph using the networkx and the quantecon_book_networks packages.
+We begin by calculating some features of our graph using the NetworkX and the quantecon_book_networks packages.

 ```{code-cell}
 centrality = nx.eigenvector_centrality(DG)